HongyuHe/text-adventure/docs/assignment2.md

 ![Class Diagram](./assets/class_detail.png "Class diagram")

 **Engine**
 The engine is the heart of the system and can be considered the (grand) parent of all the other components.
-It will contain the entry point of the entire project and acts as a bridge between the game itself, the UI, and the JSON handling code, whilst also controlling the state of the overall system and handling certain meta-commands meant for the engine itself (e.g. saving the game).
+It will contain the entry point of the entire project and acts as a bridge between the game itself, the UI, and the JSON handling code, whilst also controlling the state of the overall system and handling certain meta-commandBlueprints meant for the engine itself (e.g. saving the game).

 Attributes
 - *games: List\<Game\>* - Initially the player will be presented with a list of different games they are able to load and play, this attribute will hold the names of the different options.